Near Beverly in Randolph County, West Virginia — The American South (Appalachia)

 Topics.
 This historical marker is listed in this topic list: War, US Civil.

 Location.
 38° 51.959′ N, 79° 56.046′ W. Marker is near Beverly, West Virginia, in Randolph County.
-Marker is on Rich Mountain Road / Files Creek Road (County Route 37/8), on the right when traveling east.
+It is on Rich Mountain Road / Files Creek Road (County Route 37/8), on the right when traveling east.
 Located in the Rich Mountain Battlefield.
 Touch for map.
 Marker is in this post office area: Beverly WV 26253, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Rich Mountain (within shouting distance of this marker); Welcome to Rich Mountain Battlefield (within shouting distance of this marker); The Stable Yard (within shouting distance of this marker); General William S. Rosecrans (within shouting distance of this marker); Battle Of Rich Mountain (within shouting distance of this marker); The Hart House (within shouting distance of this marker); Rich Mountain / Hart House (within shouting distance of this marker); Site of Old Hart House (about 300 feet away, measured in a direct line).
+At least 8 other markers are within walking distance of this marker: Rich Mountain (within shouting distance of this marker); The Stable Yard (within shouting distance of this marker); a different marker also named Battle of Rich Mountain (within shouting distance of this marker); General William S. Rosecrans (within shouting distance of this marker); The Hart House (within shouting distance of this marker); The Hart Spring House (within shouting distance of this marker); Rich Mountain / Hart House (within shouting distance of this marker); Site of Old Hart House (about 300 feet away, measured in a direct line).
 Touch for a list and map of all markers in Beverly.

 More about this marker.
 In the upper right is a drawing depicting the Battle of Rich Mountain, July 11, 1861.
 On the lower left is a newspaper headline with the caption, General McClellan's electrifying telegrams of victory made him a star - the North's first battlefield hero, leading to his appointment as commander of all Union armies.